iswaryasr/Mapsynq/README.md

 # Mapsynq
+Description:
-Description: This exercise is developed in Java and Selenium.
-Implemented using POM(Page Object Model).
+This problem is developed using Java and Selenium.
+Implemented POM(Page Object Model) approach.
-This will work in MOZILLA FIREFOX,GOOGLE CHROME AND INTERNET EXPLORER BROWSERS.
+Supported Browsers - MOZILLA FIREFOX,GOOGLE CHROME AND INTERNET EXPLORER BROWSERS.
-As this project is done in java, it is capable of running in any OS.
+Supported OS - Windows, Linux and MAC(Chosen Java as it is platform independent)

 Page classes:
 -------------